Brazilian meat processor BRF takes time to pass on higher grain costs - Up News Info

 In the United States, for example, food companies were able to pass on high costs to prices more quickly, but that was not the case in Brazil.

-Rival JBS reported a 4.38 billion real ($834.19 million) gain in the second quarter, almost 30% higher than in the same period a year ago, partly driven by its U.S. meat business. ($1 = 5.2506 reais) (Reporting by Ana Mano.
-Editing by Jane Merriman)
+Rival JBS reported a 4.38 billion real ($834.19 million) gain in the second quarter, almost 30% higher than in the same period a year ago, partly driven by its U.S. meat business. ($1 = 5.2506 reais) (Reporting by Ana Mano; editing by Jane Merriman and Jonathan Oatis)